michael1e23/pyinstant/README.rst

 Your initialization will be run just once.
 After you can fork children that are already initialized.
-You can even modify the scripts main code without even restarting the script.
+You can even modify the scripts main code without needing to restart your script.
-It will be dynamically loaded.
+It will be dynamically reloaded and no repeated initialization will be executed.
+Only restart your script if initialization code changed.

 ::